Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Greenforest/big_data.md

 ## 4.0 Big Data Handling Strategies
+This section details different approaches to handling large datasets, comparing traditional Pandas methods with optimized solutions using Dask and Polars, focusing on memory usage and execution time.

 ### 4.1 Pandas (Traditional Methods)
 Before applying any big data optimization techniques, we used Pandas to clean the dataset and establish a baseline for memory and execution time.